 - Pour pudding into the prepared pie crust.
 Immediately cover the top of the pudding with clear plastic wrap (directly on the surface of the pudding).
 Allow pudding pie to cool for 1 hour at room temperature before putting into the refrigerator to chill.
 Refrigerate for 4 hours and up to 24 hours until the pudding has completely set.

 - Make the whipped cream: Using a hand mixer or a stand mixer fitted with a whisk attachment, beat the heavy cream, confectioners’ sugar, and vanilla on medium-high speed until stiff peaks form, about 5 minutes.
 Remove plastic wrap from chilled pie and spread or pipe the whipped cream on top.
 Garnish with optional toppings.
 Slice and serve.

 - Make Ahead Instructions: The entire pie can be prepared and assembled up to 1 day in advance.
 I do not recommend freezing the pudding pie.

 - Chocolate: For best flavor, use a dark or bittersweet chocolate.
 I used 6 ounces of Baker’s bittersweet chocolate baking squares (66% cacao).
 Found in the baking aisle by the chocolate chips.

-- Crust: Pre-baking the crust is optional.
+- Crust: Baking the crust is optional.
 Julianne does not bake it in the book.
 She uses a springform pan, which helps the crust stay intact when cutting.
-I like a toasty flavor, so I pre-bake mine.
-Again, it’s optional!
+I like a toasty flavor, so I bake mine.
+You could also use an Oreo cookie crust and for that, I do recommend baking for 8-10 minutes.

 - Excerpted from No Bake Treats: Incredible Unbaked Cheesecakes, Icebox Cakes, Pies and More by Julianne Bayer.
 Copyright © 2016.
 Reprinted with permission from Page Street Publishing Co.
 All rights reserved.